-The \ce contains the driver that enables communication with a peripheral.
-Note that \app{}s, standard (non-enclave) applications, and the OS cannot access the peripherals directly.
-The only way to communicate with a peripheral is through the \ce corresponding to said specific peripheral.
-Such a design choice isolates the peripheral device drivers: one compromised driver does not affect other peripherals.
-The \ce maintains an isolated communication channel over shared memory (e.g., in RISC-V, the PMP entry corresponding to a shared memory ensures that only participating enclaves have access to that shared memory) to \app{}s and the peripheral.
-To simplify the configuration, we assume that only one active \ce per peripheral exists at a time.
+\myparagraph{\Ce{}s} The \ce contains the driver that facilitates communication with a \sphw device, and it may mediate any access to the device (e.g., rate-limiting).
+Note that \app{}s, standard non-enclave applications, and the OS can no longer access the \sphw device directly.
+The only way to communicate with the device is through the device-specific \ce.
+Such a design choice isolates the drivers: one compromised driver does not affect other \name{}s.
+The \ce maintains an isolated communication channel over shared memory to \app{}s and the \sphw device.
+To simplify the configuration, we assume that only one active \ce per \sphw exists at a time.
 However, any \ce can be replaced at the user's request.